 The definition of buzzwords according to the Free Dictionary is: “a word or phrase, often sounding authoritative or technical, that has come into vogue in popular culture or a particular profession“.
-In this post we will check out some of the important and popular buzzwords of 2013/2014 in the IT sector.
+In this post, we will check out some of the important and popular buzzwords of 2013/2014 in the IT sector.

-Computer, IT or Tech Buzzwords
+Computer, IT, or Tech Buzzwords

-You may be surprised to know that there is a system that releases most used buzzwords, slangs etc. annually.
+You may be surprised to know that there is a system that releases the most used buzzwords, slang, etc. annually.
 The system is called Global Language Monitor or GLM for short.
 According to the GLM, usage of acronyms and buzzwords are not only fashion but also serve to English as it says much more in one or more word(s).
 It keeps an eye on what all is being published on the Internet and how many times a word, acronym or phrase is repeated to find out new buzzwords and acronyms.

 Top IT Buzzwords That Confuse Many

 This makes sense and at the same time keeps us confused.
 Anything not on your premises and implemented on remote servers is cloud.
-That is not a comprehensive definition as there are certain other factors related to it.
-Many people do not understand the entire concept of cloud.
-Some think it is only for storage while others know about the features of cloud they use.
-I remember watching an interview of a politician.
+That is not a comprehensive definition as there are certainly other factors related to it.
+Many people do not understand the entire concept of the cloud.
+Some think it is only for storage while others know about the features of the cloud they use.
+I remember watching an interview with a politician.
 The politician said, “Google stores email in the cloud CD.
 But if you are not able to retrieve the mail before it rains, the data is lost!”
 I wonder if this has to do anything with philosophy or the politician was really that ignorant.
 So then…What is Cloud?

 It is an easy buzz, understood by all.
 This need not be explained.
 But it has been used in so many contexts that we truly do not know what the next big thing is.
 Err… Can it be Ubuntu convertible smartphone?
 I guess it varies from person to person.

 Very confusing indeed as the acronym does not even match what it represents.
 According to Wikipedia, “The European Organization for Nuclear Research, known as CERN is a European research organization whose purpose is to operate the world’s largest particle physics laboratory”.

-Here, G stands for generation and the entire work 2G or 3G refers to mobile bandwidths.
+Here, G stands for generation, and the entire work 2G-5G refers to mobile bandwidths.
 There are differences when it comes to speed while using or flipping among the generations.
-A 3G is higher (faster) but availability of the network may not be everywhere.
-In that case, your phone will drain more battery looking for the 3G network.
-As of now, 4G is even rare and I don’t think you should keep it “ON” in areas where you know it won’t be available – such are rural areas.
+A 4G is higher (faster) but the availability of the network may not be everywhere.
+In that case, your phone will drain more battery looking for the 4G network.
+As of now, 5G is even rare and I don’t think you should keep it “ON” in areas where you know it won’t be available – such are rural areas.

 This one is another confusing but popular/important IT buzzword.
-It stands for convergence of Social, Local, and Mobile.
+It stands for the convergence of Social, Local, and Mobile.
 I still can’t create a proper image of it in the brain – even after reading an entire blog on it.
 This needs more research.